 Set the target platform for this build.
 It must be a member of the TargetPlatform enum:

 If not set, it will default to Windows.

-NOTE: PlayStation 4, Xbox One, PS Vita, and Switch support is only available to licensed console developers.
+NOTE: PlayStation 4, PlayStation 5, Xbox One, Stadia, and Switch support is only available to licensed console developers.

 Target Graphics Profile

 Set the target graphics profile for this build.
 It must be a member of the GraphicsProfile enum: